In This Article

 You are maternal and paternal first cousins, which means you share twice the amount of DNA shared by first cousins.

-In a standard DNA test, the company to which you send your sample will not know that your family practiced endogamy.
+In a standard DNA test, the company you send your sample to may not be able to determine that your family practiced endogamy.

 This is because endogamous populations cannot be easily distinguished.